kpostupac/beta-read/README.md

   - Props are passed in with arguments
 - class components are for heavier interactions, like forms.
   - Props are passed in with this.props.<whatever>

+Hooks allow for state (which is usually a class component specific thing) to be used in functional components.
+You use setState() in functional components.
+You CANNOT use it in class components.

+Lifestyle methods

+- componentDidUpdate - did the component update
+- componentDidMount - is the component on the page
+- componentWillUnmount - is the component off the page
+- useEffect - combines all three
+  These functions check the life of the DOM.

+# Events: